Moremar/IT_tutorials/CyberSecurity/Security/CompTIA_Security+.md

 #### WPA2

-WPA2 improves WPA by using **CCMP** for encryption, that uses **AES** with a 128-bit key.
+WPA2 improves WPA by using **CCMP** (Counter-mode CBC MAC Protocol) for encryption, that uses **AES** with a 128-bit key.

 #### WPA3

 WPA3 was launched in 2018 to strengthen WPA2.
+WPA3 has 2 modes : **WPA3-Personal** and **WPA3-Enterprise**.

-The main improvement is the removal of the PSK (Pre-Shared Key) exchange used for encryption of all messages.
+The main improvement in WPA3-Personal is the removal of the PSK (Pre-Shared Key) exchange used for encryption of all messages.
-It was replaced by SAE (Simultaneous Authentication of Equals) where the client and the AP use public/private keys to agree on a one-time session key.
+It was replaced by SAE (Simultaneous Authentication of Equals) where the client and the AP use public/private keys to agree on a one-time session key (dragonfly handshake), making it immune to brute-force attack.

 Thanks to SAE, WPA3 provides **forward secrecy** : past sessions are protected even if a future key is compromised.
 Instead of all using the same PSK (like with WPA2), each client uses a different session key.

+WPA3-Enterprise uses AES with a 256-bits key (128-bits key in WPA2), and Elliptic Curve Diffie-Hellman for the initial handshake.

 WPA3 is supported by Wifi 6 compatible routers.